Aghstafa District

 Aghstafa District (Ağstafa rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the north-west of the country and belongs to the Gazakh-Tovuz Economic Region.
+Located in the northwest of the country, it belongs to the Gazakh-Tovuz Economic Region.
 The district borders the districts of Qazakh, Tovuz, as well as the Kakheti and Kvemo Kartli regions of Georgia.
 Its capital and largest city is Aghstafa.
 As of 2020, the district had a population of 88,500.